-Early Decision applications must be submitted by the November 1st ED deadline; notice of our admission decision will be sent by December 15.
+Early Decision applications must be submitted by the November 1 ED deadline; notice of our admission decision will be sent by early-to-mid December.
 Most ED applicants are either admitted or deferred for reconsideration with the Regular Decision pool, although some ED applicants do receive a final decision of denial at the ED stage.

 More than 90 percent of our applicants choose the Regular Decision option.

-Regular decision applications must be submitted by January 1st RD deadline; notice of our admission decision will be sent by early April.
+Regular decision applications must be submitted by the January 3 RD deadline; notice of our admission decision will be sent by late March.
 If admitted, you must reply to our offer by May 1st.

 Please note that Amherst College does not accept applications from individuals who have already earned a bachelor’s degree.

-First-year applicants must submit the following materials by the appropriate deadline for Early Decision (November 1) or Regular Decision (January 1):
+First-year applicants should submit the following materials for Early Decision or Regular Decision: